diego26davila/firebase-redirect-kissflow/README.md

 # firebase-redirect-kissflow
-This simple web app activates a Kissflow user first and then redirects him to Kissflow home page.
+This simple web app activates a Kissflow user first and then redirects him to Kissflow home page. \n Firebase services:
-Firebase services:
 - Hosting
 - Authentication